trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ## 2.2 Building TAP from sources

-TAP deployment package can be built from source code - for build procedure please follow [TAP building procedure](https://github.com/trustedanalytics/platform-wiki-0.8/blob/master/Platform-Deployment/platform_deployment_building_from_sources.md)
+TAP deployment package can be built from source code.
+For the build procedure, see [TAP building procedure](https://github.com/trustedanalytics/platform-wiki-0.8/blob/master/Platform-Deployment/platform_deployment_building_from_sources.md)

 ## 2.3 Infrastructure provisioning